Posted: September 18, 2013

 September 18, 2013

 After motor vehicle accidents involving pedestrians or bicyclists, determining fault can be complex.
-The New York Pedestrian Accident Lawyers with William Mattar Law Offices explain that is why a program was recently held to train 35 members of law enforcement from across the state in how to reconstruct collisions between motor vehicles and pedestrians or cyclists.
+The Pedestrian Accident Lawyers with William Mattar Law Offices explain that is why a program was recently held to train 35 members of law enforcement from across the state in how to reconstruct collisions between motor vehicles and pedestrians or cyclists.

 WNYT 13 News states the program, hosted by the New York State Police, was instructed by Ken Harmon, an expert in the field of accident reconstruction from the University of North Florida’s Institute of Police Technology and Management.
 The seminar involves Harmon giving participants a brief rundown on how time, space, and physics all work together to help investigators find and examine clues following a collision.
 Then, demonstrations using real vehicles and crash test dummies illustrate the lessons Harmon gave.